-The 12- or 21-credit certificate program is designed to assist RNs who have a MS degree in nursing to acquire the knowledge and clinical experience that will prepare them to sit for national certification exams as gero, adult, or family nurse practitioners.
+The 12- or 21-credit certificate program is designed to assist RNs who have an MS degree in nursing to acquire the knowledge and clinical experience that will prepare them to sit for national certification exams as gero, adult, or family nurse practitioners.

-The primary care post master’s certificate program is part of the UMass Boston College of Nursing and Health Science Master’s of Science in Nursing program.
 Both prerequisite and required certificate courses are all offered online.
 Student clinical experiences are arranged by the student and are in agreement with the University of Massachusetts Boston.
 Upon completing the program, graduates receive a certificate of post master’s graduate education from the University of Massachusetts Boston.